n04x/n04x.github.io/kanto-money.md

     </li>
 </ol>

 - **Alakazam**, **Espeon**, **Mr. Mime**, **Wobbuffet** and **Hypno** are Psychic types.
-They're weak to Bug, Ghost, and Dark attacks.
+They're weak to Bug, Ghost, and Dark
 - **Exeggutor** is a Grass/Psychic.
-She's 4x more susceptible to Bug attacks and weak to Flying, Poison, Ghost, Fire, Ice, and Dark attacks.
+She's 4x more susceptible to Bug attacks and weak to Flying, Poison, Ghost, Fire, Ice, and Dark
 - **Furret**, **Porygon-Z**, **Snorlax**, **Wigglytuff** is a Normal type.
-She's weak to Fighting attacks but immune to Ghost moves.
+She's weak to Fighting attacks but immune to Ghost
 - **Gallade** is Psychic/Fighting.
-He's weak to Flying and Ghost attacks.
+He's weak to Flying and Ghost
 - **Gengar** is Ghost/Poison.
-She's weak to Ghost, Psychic, Ground, and Dark attacks but immune to Normal & Fighting moves.
+She's weak to Ghost, Psychic, Ground, and Dark attacks but immune to Normal & Fighting
 - **Golduck** is a Water type.
-She's weak to Grass and Electric attacks.
+She's weak to Grass and Electric
 - **Hitmonlee** is a Fighting type.
-He's weak to Flying and Psychic attacks.
+He's weak to Flying and Psychic
 - **Jynx** is Ice/Psychic.
-She's weak to Rock, Bug, Ghost, Dark, Steel, and Fire attacks.
+She's weak to Rock, Bug, Ghost, Dark, Steel, and Fire
 - **Lapras** is Water/Ice.
-She's weak to Fighting, Rock, Grass, and Electric attacks.
+She's weak to Fighting, Rock, Grass, and Electric
 - **Metagross** is Steel/Psychic.
-It's weak to Ground, Ghost, Fire, and Dark attakcs but immune to Poison moves.
-Additionally, only Fighting, Bug, Water, and Electric moves deal normal damage to it.
+It's weak to Ground, Ghost, Fire, and Dark attakcs but immune to Poison  Additionally, only Fighting, Bug, Water, and Electric moves deal normal damage to it.
 - **Sandslash** is a Ground type.
-She's weak to Water, Grass, and Ice attacks but immune to Electric moves.
+She's weak to Water, Grass, and Ice attacks but immune to Electric
 - **Scizor** is Bug/Steel.
-She's 4x more susceptible to Fire attacks but immune to Poison moves.
+She's 4x more susceptible to Fire attacks but immune to Poison
 - **Sigilyph** is Psychic/Flying.
-She's weak to Rock, Ghost, Electric, Ice, and Dark attack but immune to Ground moves.
+She's weak to Rock, Ghost, Electric, Ice, and Dark attack but immune to Ground
 - **Slowbro** and **Slowking** are Water/Psychic.
-She's weak to Bug, Ghost, Dark, Grass, and Electric attacks.
+She's weak to Bug, Ghost, Dark, Grass, and Electric
 - **Swoobat** is Psychic/Flying.
-She's weak to Rock, Ghost, Electric, Ice, and Dark attack but immune to Ground moves.
+She's weak to Rock, Ghost, Electric, Ice, and Dark attack but immune to Ground
 - **Typhlosion** is a Fire type.
-She's weak to Ground, Rock, and Water attacks.
+She's weak to Ground, Rock, and Water
 - **Venomoth** is Bug/Poison.
-She's weak to Flying, Rock, Fire, and Psychic attacks.
+She's weak to Flying, Rock, Fire, and Psychic
 - **Xatu** is Psychic/Flying.
-She's weak to Rock, Ghost, Electric, Ice, and Dark attacks but immune to Ground moves.
+She's weak to Rock, Ghost, Electric, Ice, and Dark attacks but immune to Ground

 <h2 id="koga">Koga</h2>
 ![koga]({{site.url}}/assets/images/trainers/koga.gif)